 Hiking in the Rangeley Region

 Saddleback Mountain is located in the heart of the Western Maine High Peak's region.
-This summer, Saddleback's Outdoor Programs department will offer guided hikes of Saddleback Mountain.
-These trips will be available upon request and will be booked directly through the website or by calling our Guest Services Desk.
-We’ll carry the freshly packed lunch, first aid kit, and any other equipment to ensure a safe, and fun hiking experience.
-More trip dates and information on our summer schedule to come!
+If you're looking to experience Saddleback Mountain led by a local guide, the Saddleback Adventures team offers guided trips.
+Take the Fly Rod Crosby Trail to the AT and summit Saddleback, or trek from the Saddleback summit to the Horn.
+These trips will be available upon request and will be booked directly through the website or by calling our Guest Services Desk at 207-864-5671 ex.
+139. We’ll carry the freshly packed lunch, first aid kit, and any other equipment to ensure a safe, and fun hiking experience!

-For a complete list of area nature trails, check out the Rangeley Lakes Heritage Trust conservation land.
+- A Summer Hiking Series in partnership with the Rangeley Lakes Heritage Trust on their conservation land.
 Information on scenic trails and nature walks are listed on the RLHT website.